mdn/advanced-js-fundamentals-ck/tutorials/03-object-oriented-javascript/03-canvas-and-object-oriented-javascript.md

 # HTML5 Canvas and Object-Oriented JavaScript

 Modern browsers include the [HTML5 Canvas API][canvas], which allows us to draw graphics with JavaScript.
-This tutorial...
+This tutorial will show us some of the basics.

 [canvas]: https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API